toskan/music_plugin/user_support.md

 Once permission is granted you should receive a notification that the application is ready to scrobble your WFMU tracks.
 If you have notifications turned off you can check the extension pop-up which should state whether or not the process was completed successfully.

+If the process was not successful, you can select the **Reset Key and Sercret** link inside the pop-up which will allow you to try again.

 The extension can track what you are listening to on these sites:

   - [https://wfmu.org/listen-live/](https://wfmu.org/listen-live/)